-Learn more about how Germans enjoy the holiday season, aka Weihnachtszeit in German, in this comprehensive Weihnachten guide.
+You can learn more about how Germans enjoy the holiday season, aka Weihnachtszeit in German, in my comprehensive Weihnachten guide.

 What is the difference between German and American gingerbread?